 Vale of Belvoir Campground

 This free campground is essentially a large car park.
 The road in from the highway is rough – 2WDs will really need to take their time to manage the potholes and corrugations.
 You can park up along the side of the gravel circle, but check the ground beforehand as it can get wet and boggy.
 There are a few lay-bys just 400 meters from the highway, before the road gets too bad, which are good for an overnight (see above photo).
 The reason it makes this list?
-It’s a very short 20-minute drive to Cradle Mountain Visitor Center – a perfect place to base yourself for exploring the stunning national park.
+It’s a very short 20-minute drive to Cradle Mountain Visitor Center – a perfect place to base yourself for exploring the stunning national park and even summiting Cradle Mountain itself.

 The Gordon River Road, with epic mountain peaks in the distance, in Tasmania.